mani-nesan/3D-diff/README.md

 ## Install the dependencies:
 Just install https://github.com/revarbat/pycsg and it dependencies :)
+Edit: that repo was removed by the author, though I forked it here (https://github.com/mani-nesan/pycsg)

 ## Usage
  Run `python cli.py`. with arugements and options